Questions on digital marketing answered

 2. Enjoy greater job security and a lucrative salary.

-Digital marketing is among the five most in-demand tech skills in Singapore and encompasses various specialisations, such as SEO and content marketing.
+Digital marketing in Singapore is among the five most in-demand tech skills and encompasses various specialisations, such as SEO and content marketing.
 As the industry evolves and changes, you can easily upskill and pivot from one role to another.

-Furthermore, the annual salary for a digital marketing manager range from $45,000 to $110,000, while a director role can earn from $84,000–$250,000 a year.
+Furthermore, the annual salary for a digital marketing Singapore manager range from $45,000 to $110,000, while a director role can earn from $84,000–$250,000 a year.

-3. There’s a specialisation for different skills and interests.
+3. Specialization for different skills and interests.

 Digital marketing has a wide range of subspecialties for people with different talents and interests – there’s content marketing or UX design, digital marketing analyst, or an SEO/SEM manager.